meatball133/crystal/concepts/nil/about.md

 ## Check for nil

-Crystal does have a specific method which can be used to check if a value is `nil`.
+Crystal does have a specific method that can be used to check if a value is `nil`.
-It is called [`nil?`][nil?] and is a method which is available on all objects.
+It is called [`nil?`][nil?] and is a method that is available on all objects.

 ```crystal
 foo = "foo"[2]?